dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 To synchronize Slack channels with Dust, the admin needs to invite the Dust app into the channels.
 You can do this by typing @dust in the channel.
 This will bring the Dust Slackbot into the channel.
 However, make sure that the Dust app is already installed and authorized in your workspace before you invite it to a channel.

-Once that's done, everyone in the Slack workspace can use the @Dust Slackbot.
+Once that's done, everyone in the Slack workspace can use the @dust Slackbot.
 It only has to be installed once.

-If an Admin has installed Dust, @Dust Slackbot will show up as a bot user.
-Users can chat with @Dust by:
+If an Admin has installed Dust, @dust Slackbot will show up as a bot user.
+Users can chat with @dust by:

-- Sending @Dust a direct message.
+- Sending @dust a direct message.
-- Mentioning @Dust in a public channel.
+- Mentioning @dust in a public channel.

-To export your @Dust conversation history in Slack, keep in mind that it's like exporting direct messages.
+To export your @dust conversation history in Slack, keep in mind that it's like exporting direct messages.
 You can only do this if you're an Owner or Admin of a Business+ or Enterprise Grid account on Slack.

 ## Data Sources